LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 			* Replace old backup data with new backup data
 			* RCU barrier (no other threads touching per-thread special cases and old backup data)
 			* Free old backup data and emptize per-thread special cases, set isbackup as false and is_kvsnapshot as false
-	+ TOOD: Remember missed seq2 numbers and largest seq2 of GETRES/PUTREQ_EVICT and PUTREQ_LARGE_INVALIDATE for packet loss
-		* If pkt.seq2 <= largest seq2
-			* If pkt.seq2 in missed seq2 numbers, remove it from missed set and perform operation
-			* Otherwise, ignore
-		* If pkt.seq2 > largest seq2
-			* Update missed set, update largest seq2, and perform operation
-		* When switchOS sends pkt' with seq2 to server
 - Controller-side processsing
 	+ Crash-consistent backup (two-phase backup)
 		* Phase 1
-			* Reset registers: case12_reg, case3_reg
+			* Reset registers: case12_reg, TODO: case3_reg
 			* Set flag
 		* Phase 2
 			* Read registers
+				- TODO: We may use data plane recirculation to read registers (recir pkts -> switch_os_thread_for_backup -> backup data -> server-side backuper -> rollback)?
 			* TODO: Load case3; if iscase3=0, notify the corresponding server to make snapshot and wait for ACK (need to count into bandwidth overhead of switch OS and servers)
+				- TODO: Notification for server-side snapshot should be counted into server (multiply # of case3=0)
 			* Reset flag -> no special optype from now on
-			* Optional: reset registers: case1_reg, case2_reg, case3_reg
+			* Optional: reset registers: case12_reg, case3_reg
 		* Send backup data by TCP
 - Switch-OS processing
 	+ PUTREQ_CASE1/DELREQ_CASE1:
+		* NOTE: Case1 is forwarded to switch OS thread
 		* Add into special case
 	+ GETRES_POP/PUTREQ_POP/PUTREQ_LARGE + EVICT_SWITCH/CASE2_SWITCH
+		* NOTE: EVICT/Case2 is forwarded to both the corresponding server thread and switch OS thread
 		* For EVICT_SWITCH: forward to corresponding server by tcp channel
 		* For CASE2_SWITCH: remember the special case for rollback at switch os, and forward to corresponding server by tcp channel
-- TODO: Simulation tricks
-	+ Snapshot
-		* Case1 should be forwarded to switch OS thread
-		* Case2 should be forwarded to both the corresponding server thread and switch OS thread
-		* Notification for server-side snapshot should be counted into server (multiply # of servers)
-	+ Packet loss issued by switch to server
-		* GETRES/PUTREQ_EVICT received by switch OS thread should be counted into server
-		* GETRES/PUTREQ_EVICT from switch or from switch OS thread should be counted into server

 ## Implementation log